ijmccallum/WL_struct/README.md

  - Home page, about, stats.
  - compiles to `/public/marketing/...`
  - To run these pages locally run `npm run dev-market` and open [localhost:8080](http://localhost:8080/)

+ `/sass-base` **SASS - these styles underlie everything**

+ - Applies to every page, the app, the admin, the marketing pages.
+ - normalize.css has been broken out throughout the relevant files for easier tweaking.

 `/public` **Compilation target**